sal55/langs/MLang.md/Mfeatures.md

 ### Function Tables
 There is a limited amount of reflection in that all functions (names and addresses) in the program are written to the executable, and can be accessed via special functions.

 This allows finding out the name of a function from a function pointer.
-But what I most use it for is building, at runtime, tables of functions pointers for special handlers.
-For example, handlers for the commands of, say, an editor, may have functions with names such as 'ed_left', 'ed_delcharright':
+But what I most use it for is building, at runtime, tables of functions pointers for special handlers, by looking for specially contrived function names.

-    proc ed_left(txdescr td) = ...
-    proc ed_delcharright(txdescr td) = ...
-    ...

-By searching for functions that start with "ed_", and picking up the name of the command it deals with ('left' or 'delcharright'), then a list of handlers for the commands can be created, with defaults for missing commands.
-This makes it easy to maintain such handlers without manually updating tables of such functions.

-### Data Types
-M is low-level so has mainly simple, fixed-size types: scalars, records (ie. structs) and fixed-length arrays with a size known at compile-time.

-Dynamic arrays with a length known at run-time can be created with pointers and allocations, but the size remains fixed.

-A new type recently added are slices or views into arrays and strings, which can do more along those lines (see below) but I haven't done much with them yet.

 ### Numeric Types